freifunk-gluon/community-packages/ff-ap-timer/README.md

-ffho-ap-timer
+ff-ap-timer
 =============

-Timer for the client wifi with three modes (daily, weekly, monthly)
+Timer for the client wifi with three modes (daily, weekly, monthly).
+The ff-ap-timer module can turn the client_radio on and off, but does not touch mesh or private wifi configuration.

 /etc/config/ap-timer
 -------------------